imballinst/imballinst.dev/src/pages/blog/marriage-and-emotional-affection/index.md

 For me, a relationship is all about trust, patience, and empathy.
 I didn't know that before -- I had to learn them the hard way.
 It sounds like an excuse, but my family didn't provide me the best environment to learn about emotional intelligence -- it simply didn't exist (and probably still doesn't).
 Anger was forbidden, sadness was forbidden, just keep up a mask of a happy face all day to prevent further problems.

-Moreover, since the "culprit" in my parents' _house_ was a woman, it was really hard for me to fully open up to the opposing gender, as I was afraid of getting a person with her traits.
+Moreover, since the "culprit" in my parents' _house_ was a woman, it was really hard for me to fully open up to the opposing gender.
+I was afraid of getting a person with her traits.
 Love was a topic that I would tread really, really carefully.
 Yes, I had crushes, but I kept questioning myself, _"Is this love?
 Or is this lust?"_.
 I think I was being paranoid, while at the same time, I wanted someone who could match my puzzle piece.
 I was conflicting with my inner self most of the time.

 Fast forward to May 2016, I got the internship that enabled me to do my thesis defense in September.
 Little did I know, the woman who I would fall in love with also worked in that company.
 It all started when I accepted the part-time offer after finishing my internship there.
 I thought it was a great chance to improve my "actual real job skills" because my gaming career was going nowhere.

 My wife -- her name is Hawa -- she used to drive her own car to the office.
-I learned that the distance between her house and my living place was not that far -- it was around 15 minutes of walk.
+I learned that the distance between her house and my living place was not that far, it was around 15 minutes of walk.
 One day, I wanted to join her on a ride back together, so she could drop me somewhere on her way home.
 The first one was not intentional, but soon, it became a habit.
 I was lucky she didn't mind.

 We started going to the office together as well, where she would pick me up at "my pickup point".
-During the ride, we talked with each other -- from casual topics to more personal ones.
+During the ride, we talked with each other, ranging from casual topics to more personal ones.
 I got to know her as a person instead of just a colleague.
 We discovered each other's vulnerable selves.
 My mind began to question, _"Is this the one?"_.

 However, my pessimistic side said, _"Hahahaha.
 No. She is just like that woman, why did you even think about it?"_.